chooban/react-ace/README.md

 ### Building

-`npm run build` will put everything into the `build/` directory and exit. `npm run watch` will watch for changes and recompile as required.
+`yarn run build` will put everything into the `build/` directory and exit. `yarn run watch` will watch for changes and recompile as required.